Myrobalan: Benefits, Uses, Precautions, Side Effects & More

 1. How Is Myrobalan Used in Ayurveda?

 Myrobalan is most commonly used as a constituent of the herbal formulation ‘Triphala,’ which helps relieve chronic constipation, detoxify the colon, improve digestion, and rejuvenate the body.
-However, it can be used separately as a herb for certain medical conditions as well.
+However, it can be used separately as a therapeutic herb for certain medical conditions as well.

 2. Can Myrobalan aid in diabetes management?